bubdm/Xpandables.Net/README.md

 // actions because they are already included in the contracts,
 // by implementing interfaces such as IPathStringLocationRequest, IFormUrlEncodedRequest,
 // IMultipartRequest...
-// RecordExpression{T} allows the derived class to be used for a where clause.
+// RecordExpression{T} allows the derived class to be used for a where clause (for record).
+// You can use QueryExpression{T} for class definition or define Specifications.

- [HttpRestClient(Path = "api/contacts/{id}", Method = "Get", IsSecured = true,
+ [HttpRestClient(Path = "api/contacts/{id}", Method = "Get", IsSecured = false,
     IsNullable = true, In = ParameterLocation.Path)]
  public sealed record Select([Required] string Id) :
     RecordExpression<ContactModel>, IQuery<Contact>, IPathStringLocationRequest, IInterceptorDecorator